 Baby Charlie Dunaway

 Dec 19, 2017 Latest post:

 Aug 19, 2018

 Welcome to our CaringBridge website.
 We are using it to keep family and friends updated in one place.
 We appreciate your support and words of hope and encouragement.
 Thank you for visiting.

-Charles “Charlie” Christopher Dunaway was born on Wednesday, December 6, 2017, at 3:43 a.m. at the Ochsner Baptist Medical Center in New Orleans.
-He weighed in at 5-pounds, 3-ounces and was 18.3 inches long.
-Charlie is named in honor of his late grandfather, Charles “Chiggy” Rhodes, who passed away prior to Aimee’s birth in 1976.
+Charles “Charlie” Christopher Dunaway was born on Dec.
+6, 2017, at 3:43 a.m. at Ochsner Baptist Medical Center in New Orleans, LA.
+Charlie weighed in at 5-pounds and 3-ounces and was 18.3 inches long.
+He is named in honor of his late grandfather, Charles “Chiggy” Rhodes, who passed away prior to my wife, Aimee’s, birth in 1976.

-The good news is each of these defects are correctible but open-heart surgery is necessary.
-Both issues can be repaired in the same surgery.
+The good news is both of these serious heart defects were correctable, but open-heart surgery was necessary.
+Both defects were repaired during the same surgery.

-Charlie began his journey in the Neonatal Intensive Care Unit (NICU) at Ochsner Baptist before being transferred to the Pediatric Intensive Care Unit (PICU) on the Ochsner Medical Center Main Campus.
-He stayed there for two days before being shipped back to Baptist, where he would remain until he gained exactly one pound.
+Charlie began his journey in the neonatal intensive care unit (NICU) at Ochsner Baptist before he was transferred to the pediatric intensive care unit (PICU) at Ochsner Medical Center.
+He stayed for two days before being shipped right back to Ochsner Baptist, where he was to remain until he gained exactly one pound.
 Sounds easy, right?

 After two days, Charlie faced a minor setback with his heart performance and was immediately transported to Ochsner’s Cardiovascular Intensive Care Unit (CVICU).
 Our doctor advised us to transfer to a different facility, as Ochsner wasn’t equipped with the necessary expertise.
 We chose Texas Children’s Hospital (TCH) in Houston, Texas, because of their top-ranked congenital heart surgery program and expertise with Charlie’s conditions.
 We also had several friends and family members in the area.